 ELE 204: National Electrical Code

-This course covers the use of the National Electrical Code as a tool to plan the safe installation of electrical equipment in residential, commercial, and industrial locations.
-Students determine required number and sizes of branch circuits, conductors, fuses, raceways and boxes.
+In this course, students learn the use of the NEC as a tool to plan the safe installation of electrical equipment in residential, commercial, and industrial locations.
+Students determine the required number and sizes of branch circuits, conductors, fuses, raceways and boxes.
 Other topics include grounding, motor circuits and controls, local codes, and code changes.
-Recommended for students interested in industrial control technology or in becoming licensed journeypersons or master electricians.
+Recommended for students interested in industrial control technology and electrician apprentices.

 Level I Prereq: Academic Reading and Writing Levels of 6